 Physical combat is probably the most common conflict in Exterminis: Reign of Destruction.
 It seems like characters are always getting into trouble, and that trouble almost always leads to weapons being drawn.
 Combat in E:RoD is very fast, and very deadly.
 Characters can die before they even know what they are doing, and there’s no coming back from the grave.

 Combat is meant to be quick and easy to resolve more than it is meant to be realistic.
 More than any other area of the game, combat can easily get bogged down in too many details.
 Try not to let that happen.
 Don’t think about it like a chess match, with slow, meticulous moves.
 Think of it more like the card game war, but with dice.

 The first step is to determine initiative, or when combatants get to take their actions.
 This is a simple count down from 100, and characters act when their speed score is called.
 When the count down reaches zero, the round is over and the next round begins.

-To make a martial attack, the attacker rolls their Weapon Attack die code, then adds any modifiers.
-The defender rolls their Weapon Defense die code and adds any modifiers.
+To make a martial attack, the attacker rolls their Physical Attack die code, then adds any modifiers.
+The defender rolls their Physical Defense die code and adds any modifiers.
 The highest total “wins.”
 If the attacker rolls higher, then the attack hits and damage dice are rolled.
-If the defender rolls higher, then the attack misses.
+If the defender rolls higher, the attack misses.
 Ties are awarded to the defender, although players may spend a karma point to win the tie instead.

 Example of Combat

 Kara and Jade are facing off after a particularly nasty insult.
 Kara is a Warrior with a speed score of 75, and a Physical Attack code of 1d8 + 1d10.
 Jade is also a Warrior, with a speed of 60, and Physical Defense code of 1d6 + 1d8.